chrisoldnall/chrisoldnall.github.io/_pages/teaching.md

 School of Mathematics, CSE
 -------------
-For this academic year I will be tutoring on the following courses:
+For this academic year I tutored on the following courses:
 - Statistical Methodology (Y3/4)
 - Regression and Simulation Methods (SMSTC)
 - Applied Statistics (Y3/4)